US to reach 50% vaccination rate, White House says

 The majority of Americans (61.5%) have received at least the first dose

-The U.S. will reach a new COVID-19 vaccination milestone Tuesday as it reaches a 50% inoculation rate, a White House official confirmed to Fox News.
+The U.S. will reach a new COVID-19 vaccination milestone Tuesday as it approaches 50% inoculation rate, a White House official confirmed to Fox News.

 Half of all Americans will be fully vaccinated, meaning they either received two out of two doses for the Pfizer and Moderna vaccines or one single dose for the Johnson & Johnson vaccine as of Tuesday.